Ramblin' Wreck: Mascot for students

-Dean of Student Affairs Jim Dull recognized a need for an official Ramblin' Wreck when he observed the student body's fascination with classic cars.
+Dean of Student Affairs James E. Dull recognized a need for an official Ramblin' Wreck when he observed the student body's fascination with classic cars.
 Fraternities, in particular, would parade around their House Wrecks as displays of school spirit and enthusiasm.
 It was considered a rite of passage to own a broken down vehicle.

 In 1960, Dull began a search for a new official symbol to represent the institute.
 He specifically wanted a classic pre-war Ford.
 Dull's search would entail newspaper ads, radio commercials, and other means to locate this vehicle.
 The search took him throughout the state and country, but no suitable vehicle was found until the autumn of 1960.
 Dean Dull spotted a polished 1930 Ford Model A outside of his apartment located in Towers Dormitory.
 The owner was Captain Ted J. Johnson, Atlanta's chief Delta Air Lines pilot.

 Johnson had purchased the car from a junkyard in 1956.
 Johnson and his son, Craig, would restore the car as a father-son project while Craig attended the Georgia Military Academy.
 The two spent two years and over $1,800 restoring the vehicle.
 Johnson used spare parts from many different sources to refurbish the rusty hulk.
-He bought the mahogany dash from a parts dealer in Caracas, Venezuela and used Convair 440 aluminum sheets to replace the flooring.
+He bought the mahogany dash from a parts dealer in Caracas, Venezuela, and used Convair 440 aluminum sheets to replace the flooring.
 After Craig graduated from high school, he attended Florida State on a track scholarship.
 In 1960, Craig's track team would be in Atlanta competing against Tech.
 Johnson, wanting to see his son compete, took the Model A to Tech campus, parked it near Towers dormitory, and went to watch Craig compete.

 When Johnson returned to his car, he found a note from Dean Dull attached to his windshield.
 Dull's note offered to purchase the car to serve as Georgia Tech's official mascot.
 Johnson, after great deliberation, agreed to take $1,000, but eventually returned the money in 1984 so that the car would be remembered as an official donation to Georgia Tech and the Alexander-Tharpe Fund.
 The Ramblin' Wreck was officially transferred to the Athletic Association on May 26, 1961.

 The Ramblin' Wreck was unveiled September 30, 1961, at Grant Field in front of 43,501 Tech fans, as it led the team onto the field against Rice University.
 The team prevailed 24–0 and the Wreck became an instant success within the Tech family.

 The Wreck has since led the team onto the field for every home game.